 Speed-wise, it boasts 5 speeds, starting from 2500 strokes per minute and going up to 4500 strokes per minute.
 The result is a sharp and neat cut, even after hours of use.

 The blades used are number #10 ceramic-edge blades but you are definitely able to use other blades from other major manufacturers, such as Oster and Wahl.
-We recommend to keep ceramic blades as they stay sharper longer and they run at a much lower temperature and avoid excessive heating compared to steel running on steel.
+We recommend keeping ceramic blades as they stay sharper longer and they run at a much lower temperature and avoid excessive heating compared to steel running on steel.

 2. Andis Super AGR+ Vet Pak